xchem/xchem-align/USER-GUIDE.md

 # _XChemAlign_ User Guide

-_XChemAlign_ is a small suite of tools for preparing PDB models for loading into into [Fragalysis](https://fragalysis.diamond.ac.uk/).
+_XChemAlign_ is a small suite of tools for preparing PDB models for loading into [Fragalysis](https://fragalysis.diamond.ac.uk/).

 * It formalises sites and packing artefacts across crystal forms and conformations, aligning models, maps and artefacts to common origins for each binding site.
 * It handles model updates and multiple repeat experiments (e.g. to resolve stereochemistry).